 - Having the length of your probation sentence extended

 - Being sent to jail to serve out your sentence

 Not only could you be sent to jail to serve out your original sentence, you could even be sentenced to a longer term than you originally were, up to the maximum prison term for the original offense.
 This is why it is so important to have quality legal representation in a VOP hearing.
 At the Law Offices of Todd K. Mohink, PA, you will find a team of attorneys with decades of experience helping people out of the most difficult legal situations.
 Let us help you put your best case forward in a Maryland VOP hearing.

-Help is Available for Probation Violations in Anne Arundel, Howard and Baltimore Counties
+Help is Available for Probation Violations in Anne Arundel and Howard Counties

 If your probation is being revoked, prepare for your Violation of Probation hearing and present a strong case to get the best results possible.
-In Glen Burnie, Columbia and Baltimore, call the Law Offices of Todd K. Mohink, PA for personalized representation from a Maryland criminal defense attorney dedicated to providing excellent legal service at a reasonable price and achieving results.
+In Glen Burnie or Columbia, call the Law Offices of Todd K. Mohink, PA for personalized representation from a Maryland criminal defense attorney dedicated to providing excellent legal service at a reasonable price and achieving results.